|GeoForschungsZentrum Potsdam||Deutsches Raumfahrt-Kontrollzentrum|

 Satellite bus systems

-Thermal system: All temperatures are within the designed range and stable over the orbit.
+Thermal system: The temperatures of the satellite are within the predicted range and show excellent stability over the orbit.

 Onboard data handling system: The onboard processor and software run correctly.